-Chinese Water Deer are non-native.
-These small deer have brown coats that turn grey in winter, with short tails.
-They have tusks (instead of antlers) and have round ears, making them look a bit like teddy bears!
+- Chinese Water Deer are small deer with brown coats (that again turn grey in winter).
+Instead of antlers, they have tusks (and round ears).
+Making them look a bit like teddy bears!

 How to Humanely Deter Unwelcome Deer